Frequently Asked Questions...

 Can I do sessions on more than one instrument? - I'm multi-talented!!!

 The Workshop is progressive and designed to move fluently on one instrument through the whole weekend.
-However it may be possible at the discretion of the Tutors to move from one class to another; e.g. one day Bouzouki, two days Whistles.
+However it may be possible at the discretion of the Tutors to move from one class to another; e.g. one day Guitar, two days Whistles.

 So, how much does it all cost?
 Are there any concessionary rates?